The Multivariate Bernoulli detector: Change point estimation in discrete survival analysis: Data availability statement

 \section{Data availability statement}

-The data that support the findings of this study are available from the SEER Program.
+The data that support the findings of this study are available from PhysioNet.
 Restrictions apply to the availability of these data, which were used under license for this study.
-Data are available at \url{www.seer.cancer.gov} with the permission of the SEER Program.
+Data are available at \url{physionet.org} with the permission of PhysioNet.